sgreer77/gemtools/README.rst

 Running gemtools2
 =================

-1. Run longranger
-"""""""""""""""""

-gemtools2 uses the output of longranger to perform additional analyses
+gemtools2 is a collection of tools that use the output of longranger to perform additional analyses

-2. Running tools in gemtools2
+Running tools in gemtools2
 """""""""""""""""""""""""""""
 General usage:

 **gemtools2 -T [tool] [-options]**

-a) Getting basic information about the phase blocks:
+1. Getting basic information about the phase blocks:
+""""""""""""""""""""""""""""""""""""""""""""""""""""

 **get_phased_basic**